-Fig. 4.5: Gating sequence reset
+Fig. 4.12: Gating sequence reset

-If the CS switching signal is applied for more than 4 s without the protective field being interrupted, the device switches to protective mode and the OSSDs switch off.
+If the CS switching signal is applied for more than 4 s / 3.7 s (operating modes 1 and 4) without the protective field being interrupted, the device switches to protective mode and the OSSDs switch off.
 If there is then no protective field violation, the RES signal can be used to start a new gating sequence.